hash-gaming/slackproval/README.md

 ![](https://i.imgur.com/RPrOmu1.png)

 ## What makes Slackproval different?
-Other slack auto-invite systems can cause issues by automatically allowing just anyone to join your open slack community.
+Other slack auto-invite systems can cause issues by automatically allowing scammers/phishers/spammers to join your open slack community.
 Slackproval is an open source solution that gives the admins of the community power to moderate their incoming new users.

 ## Features
-- Approve or deny applicants instead of auto approval
+- Approve or deny applicants
 - Blacklist domains/emails/IPs from being able to request access
 - Required reason for joining
 - Customizable name and logo